adamConnerSax/Frames-map-reduce/Readme.md

 are some helpful functions for building folds of Frames from folds over each column, specified either individually or via a constraint on all the columns being folded over.

-There is a helper for a common map-reduce, namely an aggregation where keys of one type are merged to some smaller set of keys and some data columns are aggregated on the merged group.
-Given a function from old keys to new keys (as records) and a fold over the data expressing the aggregation, this function will build the fold to do the aggregation.
-And there is a helper function for building the data fold from folds for each field.
+There is a set of modules for aggregations (Frames.Aggregation, Frames.Aggregation.General, Frames.Aggregation.Maybe), a common map-reduce pattern where a set of keys (ages, locations, e.g.,) are merged to some smaller set of keys (Child/Adult, Urban/Rural, e.g,) and the data columns (e.g., population, fraction vaccinated against flu) can be aggregated to data for the merged group.
+Given a function from old keys to new keys (as records) and a fold over the data expressing the aggregation, this function will build the fold to do the aggregation over the entire data-set.
+There are helper functions to:
+- Build the data fold from folds for each field.
+- Lift functions on types (Age -> Child/Adult) to functions on record columns containing those types.
+- Merge key functions (Age -> Child/Adult, Location -> Urban/Rural) -> ((Age,Location) -> (Child/Adult,Urban/Rural))

 NB: The functions which operate on ```Record rs```, ```record (Maybe :.
 ElField) rs``` and ```Applicative f => record (f :.
 ElField)```, have the same names but reside in